-Most soy sauces you can buy in stores contain only a little amount of fermented soy sauce, the rest are flavorings, artificial colorings and sugar they are also heavily processed which eliminates all nutritious ingredients, including probiotics.
+Most soy sauces you can buy in stores contain only a little amount of fermented soy sauce, the rest are flavorings, artificial colorings, and sugar.
+They are also heavily processed which eliminates all nutritious ingredients, including probiotics.

 Kombucha is a drink made of tea and sugar fermented by scoby, a mixture of bacteria and yeast.
-It contains a high count of the following probiotic strains: Gluconacetobacter, Acetobacter, Lactobacillus, and Zygosaccharomyces helping you to boost your immunity and supporting your digestive system.
+It contains a high count of the following probiotic strains: Gluconacetobacter, Acetobacter, Lactobacillus, and Zygosaccharomyces helping you to boost your immunity and support your digestive system.

 Apple Cider Vinegar

 Apple cider contains both probiotics (such as Lactobacillus and Oenococcus, see study here) and pectin, a substance that probiotics feed on, helping them colonize your gut and protect you from harmful yeast and bacteria.

 For best effects, drink unfiltered, unheated and unpasteurized apple cider vinegar every day.